读知识>英语词典>pinched翻译和用法

 双语例句

-• I pinched her and the agitation of the sofa-springs ceased.
+• He pinched the top of the plants off.

 • Somebody pinched my sweater!